tobimensch/politicallybeautiful/README.md

 - redlist

 Blocklist is very close to blacklist, and also has the meaning of to block something in it, so this seems like a good fit, however
-I don't quiete like it too much, because it doesn't make a very appealing pair with greenlist for an inexplainable reason.
+I don't quite like it too much, because it doesn't make a very appealing pair with greenlist for an inexplainable reason.

 To dodge means to make a movement to avoid something.
 This is an apt description of what a blacklist helps to accomplish, and I think it sounds better than redlist.
 Personally I like it better than blocklist, too.